 Ansley Mall renovation plans compiled by Terminus Design Group architects are scheduled to come before NPU-F next week and the city’s Zoning Review Board on Dec.
 5.

-According to a Special Use Permit application, the smokehouse will stand two stories adjacent to other retail spaces that were previously a laundromat and bar.
+According to a Special Use Permit application, the smokehouse will stand two stories adjacent to other retail spaces.
 All the Beltline-facing spaces will total 11,000 square feet, according to retail leasing agents Bridger Properties.

 For Lewis Barbecue, the Ansley Mall outpost will mark the concept’s third location, following others in Charleston and Greenville.
 Some 3,000 weekly patrons are expected, with a substantial portion of them arriving from the Beltline.
 Another 100 to 150 vehicles per day are expected at the mall, per the SUP application.

 We’ve asked reps with Ansley Mall owner and landlord Selig Enterprises for an update on when the restaurant, other retail spaces, and the pedestrian bridge might open.
-We’ll update this story with any additional information that comes.
+[UPDATE: 3:29 p.m., Nov.
+15: Selig officials say no definitive timeline for the first-to-market barbecue concept's opening and other openings has been set.
+They also specify that early details in this story pulled from the SUP application regarding a laundromat and bar's closing weren't entirely accurate.]

 Selig, which has owned the 16-acre mall property for a half-century, completed the 105-foot pedestrian bridge project a year ago.
 It's meant to serve as a welcome mat for Beltline patrons—and an easier connection to the Beltline for residents in nearby neighborhoods such as Piedmont Heights.